return42/sphkerneldoc/linux_src_doc/drivers/scsi/isci/registers_h.rst

 .. c:type:: struct scu_registers

-    SCU regsiters including both PEG registers if we turn on that compile option.
+    SCU registers including both PEG registers if we turn on that compile option.
 All of these registers are in the memory mapped space returned from BAR1.

 .. _`scu_registers.definition`: